 Failing to Comment Code or Document Changes

 Have you ever written a piece of code and said to yourself, “I’ll remember it”?
-Even if you are blessed with a sharp memory, there is still a good chance that at least something will slip your mind.
+Even if you’re blessed with a sharp memory, there is still a good chance that at least something will slip your mind.
 That makes future maintenance for you (or the next developer) much more difficult.

-The same can be said for other changes, as well.
+The same can be said for other changes.
 For instance, maybe you need to temporarily remove a design element from a template or change some CSS.
 Not taking the time to document what you’ve done will typically come back to haunt you.

 Relying on the Unreliable

 So, before jumping on that bandwagon, do your homework.
 Look at support forums and changelogs.
 Test things out for potential weaknesses.
-A little extra effort up front can save you from having to remove that previously-hot item from every site you manage.
+A little extra effort upfront can save you from having to remove that previously-hot item from every site you manage.

-Not Standing up for Yourself
+Not Standing Up for Yourself

 The good news is that each item mentioned here can be avoided, or at least mitigated to a certain degree.
 Learning from mistakes is great, but preventing them is even better.

-- Setting the Right Goals & Expectations for Your Web Design Business
+- How to Simplify Your Web Design Business

-- Making the Most of Slow Times at Your Web Design Business
+- How to Gain the Trust of Your Web Design Clients